-The Company has a stock incentive plan (SIP) pursuant to which the Boardmay grant stock-based awards comprised of restricted stock units or dividend equivalents to employees, officers, consultants, independent contractors, advisors and non-employee directors of the Company.
+The Company has a stock incentive plan (SIP) pursuant to which the Board may grant stock-based awards comprised of restricted stock units or dividend equivalents to employees, officers, consultants, independent contractors, advisors and non-employee directors of the Company.
 Each restricted unit is automatically redeemed for one common share of the Company upon vesting.
-The following table presents the activity under the SIP plan for thesix months ended June 30, 2021 and 2020 the units outstanding.
+The following table presents the activity under the SIP plan for the nine months ended September 30, 2021 and 2020 the units outstanding.